FreazerKRD/english_exercises/README.md

  Telegram bot with English language exercises.
  You can use the bot in telegram: https://t.me/EngEx_bot

- EngEx not is now running on VPS server.
+ EngEx bot is now running on VPS server.

  Bot built via Aiogram v.3, asyncio and asyncpg(asynchronous driver of PostgreSQL), Redis for caching user's data.
  Bot also uses Spacy, Gensim for generating exercises online.